 Let the material dry, and you will have a stiffer fabric that keeps its shape well.
 Hairspray is good for small projects because you can control how much stiffness you want by how much spray you use.

-It's quick and dries clear, so your project looks neat when done!
+It's quick and dries clear, so your project looks neat!

 Wallpaper paste is not only for hanging paper on walls.
-It's a great way to make the fabric stiff, too.
-You can find it at most stores or make it at home with flour and water.
+It's also a great temporary way to stiffen fabric.

-To use wallpaper paste as a fabric stiffener, mix it up according to the package directions.
+Mix wallpaper paste according to the package directions to stiffen the fabric.
 Then, brush the paste onto your fabric, spread it evenly, and let it dry completely.

-The stiffness of the fabric will vary based on how much paste you apply.
-For heavier fabrics or projects that need extra strength, add more layers of wallpaper paste once each layer dries.
+The stiffness of the fabric will vary depending on how much paste you apply.
+Once each layer dries, add more layers of wallpaper paste for heavier fabrics or projects that need extra strength.

-How to Stiffen Fabric: Use Commercial Fabric Stiffeners
+How to Stiffen Fabric: 3 Commercial Fabric Stiffeners

 While DIY concoctions offer creative control, commercial fabric stiffeners provide convenience and professional-grade results.
 They ensure that there's a perfect solution out there for every project.

 ModPodge Stiffy is a popular choice for making fabric stiff.
-It is a strong liquid that comes in a bottle.
+It's a strong liquid that comes in a bottle.
 You brush it onto your fabric, let it dry, and the material becomes hard.

 Crafters often use Mod Podge Stiffy because it's easy to work with and dries clear.
-After applying this commercial fabric stiffener, place the fabric in the shape you want and leave it alone until it sets completely.
+But this is not a permanent method.

 Comparisons: DIY vs. Commercial Stiffeners

-When it comes to stiffening fabrics, crafters and sewists often debate the merits of DIY concoctions versus commercial stiffeners.
+When it comes to stiffen fabrics, crafters and sewists often debate the merits of DIY concoctions versus commercial stiffeners.
 Each type has its pros and cons, which can affect the outcome of a project.
-Below is a comparison outlined in a table, detailing the effectiveness of homemade and store-bought fabric stiffeners.

 Stiffener Type | Pros | Cons | Best Used For |